Create a Microservices Application

-This article explains how to create microservices applications in AAC.
-Before continuing with this document, you need to read the Create docker application article first.
+This guide explains how to create microservices applications in AMD Accelerator Cloud (AAC).
+Read Create a Docker application first.

 How Plexus manages microservices